-כפי שהוספנו ותארנו בפרק השיטה, כשנה לפני שהתחלנו את המחקר הנוכחי, הנחתה אחת מכותבות המאמר עבודות של סטודנטיות שעשו מחקר כחלק מחובות לימודי התואר הראשון שלהן. המחקר כלל הקלטות של שיעורי פיזיקה וכל הפרמטרים שנותחו עברו בדיקת מהימנות. מסיבות שונות הנתונים שנאספו במחקרן של הסטודנטיות לא כלולים במחקר הנוכחי אך מחקרן שימש כמחקר פיילוט שסייע בחידוד דרכי איסוף המידע והניתוח ובתיקוף כלי המדידה.
+As we described in an added remark in the Methods section, about a year before we began the current study, one of the authors served as an advisor to undergraduate students who performed research as part of their degree requirements.
+Their study included recordings of physics lessons and all the parameters analyzed were checked for reliability.
+The data that the students gathered were not included in our study for various reasons.
+Their work, however, served our study as a pilot that helped to fine-tune our information-collection methods, the analysis, and the validation of our measurement tools.

 The information on the number of teachers and students as well as various background data is described in the Participants and Setting chapter and is summarized in Table 1 and Table 2.
 It is important to emphasize that the lessons were conducted in Hebrew which is the first language of the teachers and the students and therefore no information on the level of English proficiency is given.
 The science level of all students is considered good.
 As shown in Table 2, the students of three classes study for extended matriculation in physics and in the other two classes they are outstanding students in the sciences.

 Inter-rater reliability- The internal reliability was described in the section on the data analysis.
 The reliability is about 85%.